lusingander/serie/docs/src/configurations/config-file-format.md

   - `native`: Use the terminal native cursor.
   - `{ virtual = "|" }`: Use a virtual cursor with the specified string.
     - value: `string` - The string to display as the virtual cursor.

+### `ui.list.scrolloff`

+The minimum number of visible rows to keep above and below the selected commit while scrolling, where the list boundaries allow it.
+On short screens, the effective value is limited to fit the available height.

+- type: `u16`
+- default: `0`

 ### `ui.list.columns`